cifren/FlamingoCommandQueue/Resources/doc/usage.md

 }
 ```

-In this case, all commands running with the group 'ninja' will be following each other.
+In this case, all commands running with the group 'ninja' will be following each other, means all commands with same group's name will line up.

 Unique Id
 =========

 You can as well specify a uniquId, this unique Id will make the command pending unique.
-In case of another command from the same group has the same id, this command will stop
+In case of another command from the same group has the same id in the queue, this command will canceled itself.
-running.
 In this case the other command stay unique.

 ```php